 Now you’re confident that you have found a few suspicious IP addresses, it’s now time to block them from ever seeing your ads again.

-First head on over to the AdWords control panel and click on the campaigns tab at the top.
+First head on over to the Google Ads platform and click on the campaigns tab at the top.
 After finding the campaign which is receiving the fraudulent clicks, click the settings tab to load up the options.
 Scroll down to the advanced settings section and click edit next to the IP exclusions button.

 A new popup window will appear that will ask you to enter the IP address in the standard format.
 Simply copy the IP address from your excel document into the box, and press save.
 There you have it, that IP address will never see your ads again!